openbookbook/bookbook-web/README.md

 # bookbook
-Front-end for bookbook.
-Written in React.
+front-end for bookbook. written in react. typed with js-docs.

 Originally developed by annaleigh, austin, clem, culi, daniella.